limpkin/mooltipass/README.md

 This is the GitHub repository dedicated to the Mooltipass device.
 It contains all the resources that were used and generated for this community driven product since this project was first started back in December 2013.
 You may find all the articles detailing its different steps using <a href="http://hackaday.com/tag/developed-on-hackaday/">this link</a>.

-Current state (19/01/2015)
+Purchase your Device
 -------------------------------
-Our <a href="https://www.indiegogo.com/projects/mooltipass-open-source-offline-password-keeper">crowdfuding campaign</a> achieved his goal by raising around $120k.
+Our <a href="https://www.indiegogo.com/projects/mooltipass-open-source-offline-password-keeper">crowdfuding campaign</a> achieved his goal by raising around $125k.
+You can order a Mooltipass <b><a href="https://www.tindie.com/products/limpkin/mooltipass-offline-password-keeper/">here</a></b>.
-We are currently finishing the Mooltipass app and extension.
-You can pre-order a mooltipass <b><a href="https://www.tindie.com/products/limpkin/mooltipass-offline-password-keeper/">here</a></b>.
-The production will start in March.

 What is the Mooltipass Project?
 -------------------------------